 - expiry date

 - mortgages, charges and related information

 What information will I get from a prior title or WAL search?

-A prior title search returns a list of prior references for the title or WAL reference you enter.
+A prior title search lists prior references for the title or WAL reference you enter.
 Prior references will return for titles or WALs that are: